 Reading records and books - Everyday (Children should be changing their own reading books in school).

-PE Kits - Tuesdays and Fridays
+PE Kits - Wednesdays and Fridays

-Forest schools equipment - Wednesdays
+Forest schools equipment - Wednesdays (alternate weeks)

-Spellings - Fridays
+Spellings and times tables - Fridays

 As part of the PSHCE curriculum the children will study a range of topics relating to real world issues.